kingsham/Game/README.md

 # Game
-Games that i have wrote in python, check it out !!
+Games that i have coded in python, check it out !!